Olical/ChromePlate/README.md

 **ChromePlate** is a base layout for your Chrome apps and extensions.

-It comes complete with CSS / JavaScript compressors, a few useful templates and a HTML5 CSS reset.
+It comes complete with CSS / JavaScript compressors, an extremely strict JavaScript validator, a load of useful templates and a HTML5 CSS reset.

 # Author